 D. Policy Portfolio and Spending

-The Committee and the Office will establish, annually, a long-term investment return target and asset allocation ranges (Policy Portfolio), recognizing that available returns are a function of the opportunity set, not a function of spending needs.
-The Committee and the Office calculate and communicate the Pool’s risk and return estimates to the University and Foundations to assist them in setting spending rates and to help in long term planning.
+The Committee and the Office will establish, annually, a long-term investment return forecast and asset allocation targets (Policy Portfolio), recognizing that available returns are influenced by economic and market conditions and must not be driven by spending needs.
+The Committee and the Office calculate and communicate the Pool’s return forecast to the University and participants in the Pool to assist them in setting spending rates and to help in long term planning.
 The Policy Portfolio will be used by the University in establishing financial models for budgetary planning.
-The Policy Portfolio will be established after analysis and modeling by the Office of factors which influence investment returns and risks of various asset classes, including possible impacts of inflation or deflation.
+The Policy Portfolio is established after analysis and modeling of factors which influence investment returns and risks of various asset classes, including possible impacts of inflation or deflation.
 In establishing the Policy Portfolio the extremes of investing for preservation of principal and current income on one hand, and maximum return without regard for risk on the other, are to be avoided.

 A. Committee Responsibilities